ni/nimble/packages/nimble-components/src/table/specs/table-column-width-hld.md

 The `applyMixins` method is a helper function provided by FAST, that we leverage in other places in Nimble already.

+The mixin pattern is appropriate for columns since there will be columns that have no fundamental need for various sizing APIs, and thus not add the mixin.
+Additionally, the mixin is preferred over interfaces, in that the implementation of the public APIs _must_ update the `TableColumn` properties, which an interface can't enforce.

 #### **FixedWidth Column Example**

 At the moment there is no recognized use case for a fixed-width column that would allow a user to resize it.
 As such, there are no plans to provide a specific fixed-width mixin for columns.
 Instead, a concrete column desiring a fixed-width behavior could simply do something like the following in its constructor: